saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 * [Maven build tool](https://maven.apache.org/)
 * An IDE to edit test code like [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)

+Negative
-If you would like step-by-step instructions to help with the dependencies below, there are lessons in the Selenium Java Course on [how to set up your MacOS environment](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) with Java, Maven, and IntelliJ ([or set up your Windows environment](https://docs.google.com/document/d/1herzHbTJdQpa-hAIR5llTfbbw20PeM99-BAoVTeuC8U/edit?usp=sharing).), then learn to [create your first project file in IntelliJ](https://training.saucelabs.com/codelabs/Module2-SeleniumJava/index.html?index=..%2F..SeleniumJava#5)
+: If you would like step-by-step instructions to help with the dependencies below, there are lessons in the Selenium Java Course on [how to set up your MacOS environment](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) with Java, Maven, and IntelliJ ([or set up your Windows environment](https://docs.google.com/document/d/1herzHbTJdQpa-hAIR5llTfbbw20PeM99-BAoVTeuC8U/edit?usp=sharing).), then learn to [create your first project file in IntelliJ](https://training.saucelabs.com/codelabs/Module2-SeleniumJava/index.html?index=..%2F..SeleniumJava#5)

 * [Android Studio](https://developer.android.com/studio)
 * [Appium Doctor](https://github.com/appium/appium-doctor)